krzemienski/awesome-from-stars/README.md

 * [aws-solutions/content-localization-on-aws](https://github.com/aws-solutions/content-localization-on-aws): Automatically generate multi-language subtitles using AWS  AI/ML services.
 Machine generated subtitles can be edited to improve accuracy and downstream tracks will automatically be regenerated based on the edits.
 Built on Media Insights Engine (https://github.com/awslabs/aws-media-insights-engine)
 * [ebu/content-manager](https://github.com/ebu/content-manager): The Content Manager is a visual production tool which is able to generate on the fly visualisation for DAB slideshow and RadioVIS. .NET framework based, it is developed in C# and is distributed under LGPL licence.
 * [webtor-io/content-transcoder](https://github.com/webtor-io/content-transcoder): Transcodes HTTP-stream to HLS
-* [continuedev/continue](https://github.com/continuedev/continue): ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+* [continuedev/continue](https://github.com/continuedev/continue): ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 * [Eyevinn/continue-watching-api](https://github.com/Eyevinn/continue-watching-api): Example of a simple implementation to build a continue watching api on top of Redis
 * [contour-terminal/contour](https://github.com/contour-terminal/contour): Modern C++ Terminal Emulator
 * [bryanbrunetti/controku](https://github.com/bryanbrunetti/controku): An app to control Roku devices, written with ElectronJS